Responsible business conduct

 Taxation

-Western Bulk Chartering AS is domiciled in Norway and controls legal and operational entities in Norway, Singapore, the United States of America, Chile, Sweden, Denmark and Morocco.
+Western Bulk Chartering AS is domiciled in Norway and controls legal and operational entities in Norway, Singapore, the United States of America, the United Arab Emirates, Chile, Sweden, Denmark and Morocco.
 Western Bulk complies with tax laws, regulations and filing requirements in the jurisdictions where the Group is located.
 Western Bulk follows the arm’s length principle and complies with the recommendations set out in the OECD Transfer Pricing Guidelines for internal transactions between group companies.

 For further details about Western Bulk’s taxation, please also refer to the explanatory notes in the Group’s financial statements.